stencila/dockta/README.md

 RUN pip install -r requirements.txt
 ```

-You can build a Docker image for that project using,
+You can build a Docker image for that project using Docker,

 ```bash
 docker build .